vfahrens/cat-in-a-box/README.md

 # cat-in-a-box
-This is the test repository for a Git course
+This is the test repository for a Git course tutorial